swallowcamel/nancywiki/Razor-View-Engine.md

 **Installing Razor**
-Simply reference `Nancy.ViewEngines.Razor.dll` and return views ending in `cshtml` or `vbhtml` it's that simple.
-Please note that as of yet certain feautures you might be used to from MVC/ASP.NET are unavailable such as strongly typed views, layouts and renderpartial.
+Simply reference `Nancy.ViewEngines.Razor.dll` and return views ending in `cshtml`it's that simple.
+Please note that as of yet certain feautures you might be used to from MVC/ASP.NET are unavailable such as strongly typed views.
 You can sorta mock strongly typing views, for those of us who have complex object graphs, by specifing

 	@MyType model = (MyType)Model;